I'm an adventure & wildlife travel blogger, storyteller, & outdoor kid from Atlanta who's obsessed with being outside and underwater!

 I thought scuba diving with dugongs in Coron, Philippines, would be a highlight of my 8-month journey from Japan to New Zealand, traveling with just two backpacks, my scuba mask, and a list of every outdoor and wildlife adventure I’d dreamed of as a kid.

-As a nerdy, wildlife-obsessed undergrad studying biodiversity and conservation, I used to pour over the National Audubon Society’s “Guide to Marine Mammals of the World” — an encyclopedia of over 500 pages of colored illustrations, maps, and descriptions — convinced that one day I’d see every single one of them.
+As a nerdy, wildlife-obsessed undergrad studying biodiversity and conservation, I used to pour over the National Audubon Society’s “Guide to Marine Mammals of the World” — an encyclopedia of over 500 pages of colored maps, photos, and descriptions — convinced that one day I’d see every single one of them.

 Table of Contents